Adobe-Experience-Cloud/analytics-io-lab/sections/s4_trended_data/README.md

 Year:    variables/daterangeyear
 ```
 ### settings
-The ranked settings provide several parameters that control how the data is returned in the response.
+The settings provide several parameters that control how the data is returned in the response.

 #### limit (optional)
 Sets an upper limit on the number of data rows to return.
 The default is 50.